static-frame/static-frame/doc/source/overview.rst

 Series
 ---------

 Series operators operate on the Series values.
+In all cases, a new Series is returned.
+Operations on two Series always return a new Series with a union Index.

 Unary Operators
 .................